KevinFlanagan7/Golf-classic/README.md

 ### About Section

-+ The about section gives a brief history of the Golf club along with details of the competition format and the prizes to be won.
++ The about section gives a brief history of the Golf club along with details of the competition format.
 The golf club crest is also added and adds to the user viewing experienxe espectially on the larger screen sizes.
     \
     &nbsp;